iLCSoft/ILDPerformance/WWZZSeparation/README.md

 Differences are:

+- An additional FastJet clustering processor is run to remove overlay.
 - The event selection includes a cut on isolated leptons.
 - The pairing of the 4 jets to two boson candidates uses a different criterium.